Johnstanley1/SNAPnMAP/README.md

 - Show location-based mapping for each image
 - Search functionality to find images by tags or location
 - Maintain a private list of images, accessible via passcode authentication
-- Create collections, and add photos to the collection
+- Create collections and add photos to the collection
+- Determine when a user is online or offline

 ## Menu/Navigation (Minumum: 4, Full Marks 7+)
 *Because it's a mobile app, we should LOCK the navbar to the footer, and make it present on every page (similar to social media navbars at the bottom)* \